Skip to Content

 Secondary Education Achievements

-Along with the many universities and industries located in Atlanta, Atlanta Public Schools also play a role, according to school board Vice Chair Erika Mitchell.
+Along with the many universities and industries located in Atlanta, Atlanta Public Schools also play a role, according to school board Chair Erika Mitchell.

 “Atlanta’s school board plays a major role in Atlanta’s education because we are the governing body of APS,” Mitchell said.
 “We have the oversight of the overall district, whether it is approving a budget, establishing policy, hiring the superintendent or setting goals to help prepare our students for college and careers.